digitalrightswatch/digitalrightswatch.org.au/content/blog/ai-transcription-in-healthcare.md

 We’ll be working hard to make sure the introduction of AI into healthcare is done with privacy and safety at the forefront.

-**Join our campaign for Australians to control their own data with a right to delete in Australian privacy law.**
+Join our campaign to stay updated.

 <link href='https://actionnetwork.org/css/style-embed-whitelabel-v3.css' rel='stylesheet' type='text/css' /><script src='https://actionnetwork.org/widgets/v5/form/ai-transcription-in-healthcare?format=js&source=widget'></script><div id='can-form-area-ai-transcription-in-healthcare' style='width: 100%'><!-- this div is the target for our HTML insertion --></div>